gitter-badger/osxbricks/_posts/2015-05-08-category-properties.md

   - xcode
 ---

-This afternoon I discovered that the `NSView`property doesn't exist in `UIKit/UIView` so I decided to make a  **Category** of `UIView` to bearing this missing.
+This afternoon I discovered that the `NSView`property doesn't exist in `UIKit/UIView` so I decided to make a  **Category** of `UIView` to bear this missing.
 But I discovered that is not easy to add a new _property_.
-So that's how to do it.
+So that's how I did it.

 The the first step is to create your property in your header category :